 The Committees’ work programmes and the AER action Plan

-The developement of the Action Plan is a collective process to enable all participants to specify needs and decide to initiate activities which add value for their region.
-The principle is the following: as long as an action fits with the AER values, is in line with the AER priorities and has support from other regions, it can be included in the Committees work programmes.
+The development of the Action Plan is a collective process to enable all participants to specify needs and decide to initiate activities that add value to their region.
+The principle is the following: as long as an action fits with the AER values, is in line with the AER priorities and has support from other regions, it can be included in the Committee’s work programmes.
 The work programmes are developed in spring each year and the 2019/2020 work programme is available here.

 The AER action plan is the consolidation of the three Committees’ work programmes with all other activities led by the Bureau and the Executive Board.
 It is adopted at the General Assembly.

-Members can propose new joint initiatives at any time during the year, these are then approved by the Executive Board and included in the Committees work programmes and the AER action plan.
+Members can propose new joint initiatives at any time during the year, these are then approved by the Executive Board and included in the Committee’s work programmes and the AER action plan.
 The action plan for 2019/2020 is available here.